zhangliang07/DElib/README.md

 # EvoCalculateLib
-A library for evolutionary calculation with flexible APIs
+A library for evolutionary computation with flexible APIs